17 September 1849

 In 1849, Bytown, as Ottawa was then known, was little more than a village that had grown up around the Ottawa River end of the Rideau Canal.
 Like the country, it too was politically divided between Reformists and Tories.
 Loosely speaking, for there were many exceptions, Lower Town residents, mostly working class, Roman Catholic, Francophone and Irish settlers, supported Reform, while the wealthier, largely English, Protestant elite of Upper Town favoured the Tories.
 Against the backdrop of the troubles in Montreal, Reformist municipal leaders in Bytown called for a town meeting to be held on Monday, 17 September 1849 in the Market Square.
 On the agenda was the organization of an appropriate reception for Lord Elgin who was expected to visit Bytown as he made his way on a tour of Upper Canada.
 Leaders also proposed sending a letter to the Governor General to, among other things, express their respect for the Governor General as the Queen’s representative, to place before him the town’s “wants and wishes,” and to underscore the merits of Bytown as a “site for the future Capital of the Province.”

 One might think that a vice-regal visit to Bytown would have had the support of Tory Loyalists, especially as they had a lot to gain from the town being selected as the new capital of Canada.
 However, bearing a grudge against the Governor General for signing the Rebellion Losses Bill into law, they were hotly opposed.
 According to The Ottawa Advocate, a Tory newspaper, the proposed letter to Lord Elgin was inflammatory.
 On the Sunday prior to the day of the meeting, Tory supporters, “fully armed and equipped,” began to pour into Bytown from surrounding farming communities, including Nepean, Gloucester, Fitzroy, and North Gower.
 Their intent was to suppress the meeting.
 According to The Packet, the main body, roughly 500 men, had arrived by wagon by mid-morning, and were met by Bytown’s Tory leaders, one of whom was the mayor, Robert Hervey.
 At 1.30pm, they marched to the site of the meeting only to be confronted by an equally large crowd of Reform supporters.
 Initially, there was no trouble, but as Edward Mallock, the M.P. for the county, and Reformist leaders, Charles Sparrow and Joseph-Balsora Turgeon (both later mayors of Bytown), rose to speak from a platform erected at the south end of the Market Square facing York Street, they were shouted down by the Tory mob.
 Within minutes, a bloody brawl broke out.
 Sticks and stones were liberally employed, giving rise to the day’s name “Stony Monday.”
 When a shot rang out, there was a “general run for Fire-arms,” with up to fifty shots fired.
 More than two dozen men were wounded.
-Many fled to the nearby Shouldice Hotel (now the location of the restaurant Fat Tuesdays) for safety.
+Many fled to the nearby Shouldice Hotel (today, a restaurant at 62 York Street) for safety.
 Although the newspaper reported that there had been no deaths, a Methodist bystander, David Borthwick, was fatally shot in the chest.

 Within twenty minutes of the start of the riot, the Canadian Rifles were mobilized under the direction of Mayor Hervey.
 After marching through Lower Town arresting Reformists, the soldiers took control of the Market Square.
 There, Tory supporters passed their own resolution to write a letter to the Governor General expressing their “unqualified disapprobation of the unprecedented course pursued by Your Excellency’s present advisers, whose whole system of policy in the Administration of public affairs in this Colony, from the day of their assumption of power to the present time, [they] must unhesitatingly and emphatically condemn.”
 The draft letter was read out loud by Hervey.